aratama/elm-css-light/readme.md

         [ text label ]
 ```

-This is a **Scoped** CSS styles of the element.
-Furthermore you can also use Media queries, Pseudo Classes and Pseudo Elements inline.
-You don't need `class` or `style` attribute any more.
+This is **scoped** CSS styles of the element.
+Furthermore, you can also use Media queries, Pseudo Classes and Pseudo Elements in the attribute list.
+You don't need `class` or `style` attributes any more, but you can still use CSS classes and combine it with external `.css` files.

 ## Usage